 Our bylaws provide that we shall, subject to the limitations contained in the Marshall Islands Business Corporation Act, as amended from time to time, indemnify all persons whom it may indemnify pursuant thereto.
+In addition, we have entered into an agreement with each of our chief executive officer and chief financial officer whereby we have agreed to indemnify them substantially in accordance with the indemnification provisions related to our officers and directors in our bylaws.

-In connection with an underwriter offering, the Underwriting Agreement, which would be filed as Exhibit 1.1, may provide that the underwriters named therein will indemnify us and hold us harmless and each of our directors, officers or controlling persons from and against certain liabilities, including liabilities under the Securities Act.
-The Underwriting Agreement may also provide that such underwriters will contribute to certain liabilities of such persons under the Securities Act.
+Section 12(c) of the Underwriting Agreement, to be filed as Exhibit 1.1, provides that the underwriters named therein will indemnify us and hold us harmless and each of our directors, officers or controlling persons from and against certain liabilities, including liabilities under the Securities Act.
+Section 12(d) of the Underwriting Agreement also provides that such underwriters will contribute to certain liabilities of such persons under the Securities Act.